etsang647/covid-19-map/README.md

 # covid-19-map

-An interactive map of COVID-19 cases in the United States (will be hosted soon!).
+An interactive map of COVID-19 cases in the United States (will be hosted soon).

 ## To build the project locally: